cllaadd/mygameslist/journals/claudia_harrison.md

 1/23
 I got a functioning my game list list page, using the template from the appoinment list page i made for project beta.
 Hopefully I can make this one look a little better and incorporate some modals or something.
 The hardest page will definitly be the MGL detail page where the actual lists are managed so maybe I shouldn't have saved it for last.
 React feels better the second time around but there's still a lot I'm not grasping.

+1/24
+Doing this list pages as functional components rather than class-based like my last project.
+Users and games lists haven't been a problem to get up, I'm just struggling with adding and removing items from the lists.
+Need to go back and look at the models, routers, and queries to see what's missing.

+1/25
+I finally figured out how to make a modal and how to add games to the lists.
+As it turns out, the problem was I hadn't checked to see how the "put" router was written and it requires a strange request body that doesn't change the contents of the lists.
+I may try to rework the model and router later but for now I'm just glad it works.
+Making a modal was slightly harder than expected but I got help from Candice and the SEIR Sarah.
+Now all that's left is unit testing and CSS.

+1/26